opentripplanner/helsinki2025/index.md

 ## Register

-Please register to attend the event by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSdR363ujobEKi5g_cP96r6X4UVhGy2J7pyir5dbX-u9eQCJRg/viewform?usp=dialog).
+Please register to attend the event by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSdR363ujobEKi5g_cP96r6X4UVhGy2J7pyir5dbX-u9eQCJRg/viewform?usp=dialog) as it helps us to plan the event better.

 ## Who will be there?